Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 [constr_1308] Existence of NvBlockNeeds.cyclicWritingPeriod (cid:100) The attribute NvBlockNeeds.cyclicWritingPeriod shall exist if and only if the attribute NvBlockNeeds.storeCyclic exists and its value is set to true. (cid:99)()

-NvBlockNeeds Specifies the abstract needs on the configuration of a single NVRAM Block.
-ARObject,Identifiable,MultilanguageReferrable,Referrable,ServiceNeeds Datatype Boolean

-Package M2::AUTOSARTemplates::CommonStructure::ServiceNeeds Note Base Attribute calcRamBlockCrc checkStaticBlockId cyclicWritingPeriod nDataSets PositiveInteger attr Defines if the Static Block Id check shall be enabled.
-Boolean 0..1 attr Number of data sets to be provided by the NVRAM manager for this block.
-This is the total number of ROM Blocks and RAM Blocks.
-PositiveInteger 0..1 attr This represents the period for cyclic writing of RAM Block is required.
-TimeValue 0..1 attr Defines if CRC (re)calculation for the permanent NvData to store the associated RAM Block.
-Boolean 0..1

-nRomBlocks PositiveInteger 0..1 attr Number of ROM Blocks to be provided by the NVRAM manager for this block.
-Please note that these multiple ROM Blocks are given in a contiguous area.

-ramBlockStatusControl RamBlockStatusControlEnum 0..1 attr This attribute defines how the management of the RAM Block status is controlled.

-readonly Boolean 0..1 attr True: data of this NVRAM Block are write protected for normal operation (but protection can be disabled) false: no restriction

-reliability NvBlockNeedsReliabilityEnum 0..1 attr Reliability against data loss on the non-volatile medium.

-resistantToChangedSw Boolean 0..1 attr Defines whether an NVRAM Block shall be treated resistant to configuration changes (true) or not (false).
-For details how to handle initialization in the latter case, please refer to the NVRAM specification.

-restoreAtStart Boolean 0..1 attr Defines whether the associated RAM Block shall be implicitly restored during startup by the basic software.

-storeAtShutdown Boolean 0..1 attr Defines whether or not the associated RAM Block shall be implicitly stored during shutdown by the basic software.

-storeCyclic Boolean 0..1 attr Defines whether or not the associated RAM Block shall be implicitly stored periodically by the basic software.

-storeEmergency Boolean 0..1 attr Defines whether or not the associated RAM Block shall be implicitly stored in case of ECU failure (e.g. loss of power) by the basic software.
-If the attribute storeEmergency is set to true the associated RAM Block shall be configured to have immediate priority.

-storeImmediate Boolean 0..1 attr Defines whether or not the associated RAM Block shall be implicitly stored immediately during or after execution of the according SW-C RunnableEntity by the basic software.

-Attribute useAutoValidationAtShutDown useCRCCompMechanism Datatype Boolean Mul.
-Kind Note attr 0..1 If set to true the RAM Block shall be auto validated during shutdown phase.
-Boolean 0..1 attr If set to true the CRC of the RAM Block shall be compared during a write job with the CRC which was calculated during the last successful read or write job in order to skip unnecessary NVRAM writings.

-writeOnlyOnce Boolean 0..1 attr Defines write protection after first write: true: This block is prevented from being changed/erased or being replaced with the default ROM data after first initialization by the software-component. false: No such restriction.

-writeVerification Boolean 0..1 attr Defines if Write Verification shall be enabled for this NVRAM Block.

-writingFrequency PositiveInteger 0..1 attr Provides the amount of updates to this block from the application point of view.
-It has to be provided in "number of write access per year".

-writingPriority NvBlockNeedsWritingPriorityEnum 0..1 attr Requires the priority of writing this block in case of concurrent requests to write other blocks.

 Table 11.9: NvBlockNeeds

-Enumeration NvBlockNeedsReliabilityEnum Package M2::AUTOSARTemplates::CommonStructure::ServiceNeeds Note Reliability against data loss on the non-volatile medium.
-These requirements give only a relative indication, for example on the required degree of redundancy for storage.
-They do, however, not specify by which means (e.g. software or hardware) the reliability is actually achieved.
-Description Errors shall be corrected Literal errorCorrection errorDetection Errors shall be detected noProtection Data need not to be handled with protection

 Table 11.10: NvBlockNeedsReliabilityEnum

-[constr_1310] Existence of attributes of meta-class NvBlockNeeds (cid:100) If in the context of an ApplicationSwComponentType the attribute SwcServiceDependency.serviceNeeds is implemented by an NvBlockNeeds then the following attributes • NvBlockNeeds.storeCyclic • NvBlockNeeds.cyclicWritingPeriod • NvBlockNeeds.storeEmergency • NvBlockNeeds.storeImmediate shall only exist if in the context of the same SwcServiceDependency a SwcServiceDependency.assignedPort exists that has the attribute role set to the value NvDataPort. (cid:99)()
+[constr_1310] Existence of attributes of meta-class NvBlockNeeds (cid:100) If in the context of an ApplicationSwComponentType the attribute SwcServiceDependency.serviceNeeds is implemented by an NvBlockNeeds then the following attributes
+• NvBlockNeeds.storeCyclic
+• NvBlockNeeds.cyclicWritingPeriod
+• NvBlockNeeds.storeEmergency
+• NvBlockNeeds.storeImmediate
+shall only exist if in the context of the same SwcServiceDependency a SwcServiceDependency.assignedPort exists that has the attribute role set to the value NvDataPort. (cid:99)()

 #@SECTION: 11.5.4.3 RAM Block and ROM Block
 #@CLASS: AutosarDataType
 #@CLASS: ParameterDataPrototype
 #@CLASS: VariableDataPrototype
+#@CLASS: PortPrototype
+#@CLASS: ClientServerInterface
+#@CLASS: ImplementationDataType
+#@CLASS: SwDataDefProps
+InstantiationDataDefProps
 [TPS_SWCT_01145] ramBlock and the romBlock are described by a VariableDataPrototype and a ParameterDataPrototype (cid:100) The ramBlock and the romBlock are described by a VariableDataPrototype and a ParameterDataPrototype which are typed by an AutosarDataType. (cid:99)()

 [TPS_SWCT_01146] romBlock is optional (cid:100) The romBlock is optional.
 If a romBlock is configured the RTE copies the romBlock constants into the RAM Block in case of a block initialization notification (NvMNotifyInitBlock). (cid:99)()